Tutorial

 --dataset NAME

 Limit conversion to rows whose dataset cell equals this value.
-Useful for re-running a single dataset out of a multi-dataset inventory.

 --jobs N, -j N